Hypothyroidism is frighteningly common, but rarely diagnosed.

 And So, What Is HYPOthyroidism

-Hypothyroidism is characterised by sluggishness: weight gain, fatigue, slow metabolism, mental fatigue, depression and low mood.
+Hypothyroidism is characterized by sluggishness: weight gain, fatigue, slow metabolism, mental fatigue, depression and low mood.
 It’s the opposite of hyperthyroidism.

 It occurs when your thyroid produces too little thyroid hormone.